ckerr/blog-hugo/content/post/hosting-hugo-on-github-pages.md

 +++

-This is the second half of my "Bootstrapping This Site" series -- you may want to check out [part one]({{< relref "bootstrapping-this-site.md" >}}) first.

-At the end of that post, `hugo server` was correctly generating the site so that it could be read from http://localhost:1313/ .
-In this second (shorter) article, I discuss how to get that content pushed onto [my own domain](http://charleskerr.com/).
-There three parts to this:
+This is the second half of my "Bootstrapping This Site" series.
+At the end of [part one]({{< relref "bootstrapping-this-site.md" >}}), we had `hugo server` generating a site for us on http://localhost:1313/ .
+In this second (shorter) article, I'll discuss how to get that content pushed to a GitHub Pages user account with a [custom domain](http://charleskerr.com/).
+Happily, there are only a few steps and none of them are too difficult:

-1. Configuring the custom domain's DNS
+1. Configure the custom domain's DNS
-2. Adding a CNAME file to the top-level of username.github.io
+2. Add a CNAME file to the top-level of username.github.io
-3. Getting the Hugo-generated files over to username.github.io
+3. Put the Hugo-generated public files on username.github.io

 Configure the custom domain's DNS
 =================================